-In the regard of the discussed issue in this paper the experience of the French Armenian Development Foundation that facilitating the repatriation of irregular Armenian migrants currently living in France86 deserves our attention.
-While providing migrants wishing to return with orientation and training to support their inclusion into the local labour market and society upon their return to Armenia, FADF acts in close partner cooperation with Armenian Association of Social Assistance (AAAS) and the French National Agency for the Reception of Foreigners and Migration (OFII) and continues to support integration of returnees by addressing their needs in Armenia in cooperation with State Migration Service of Armenia, materials and counselling).
+In the regard of the discussed issue in this paper the experience of the French Armenian Development Foundation that facilitating the repatriation of irregular Armenian migrants currently living in France deserves our attention.
+While providing migrants wishing to return with orientation and training to support their inclusion into the local labour market and society upon their return to Armenia, FADF acts in close partner cooperation with Armenian Association of Social Assistance (AAAS) and the French National Agency for the Reception of Foreigners and Migration (OFII) and continues to support integration of returnees by addressing their needs in Armenia in cooperation with State Migration Service of Armenia, assisting in finding jobs, starting entrepreneurial activities (provided with the necessary equipment, materials and counselling).